 The 2020 Ram 1500 is more anonymous than previous generations, but the interior is worthy of a luxury badge.

 The 2020 Ram 1500 lost its big rig bravado with the most recent redesign, but the interior could wear a luxury badge with pride.
-We give it 6 out of 10 here as such.
-(Read more about how we rate cars.)
+We give it 7 out of 10 here as such.

 Twenty-five years ago, Dodge flipped pickup truck design on its head with the big-rig Ram, featuring low headlights and a tall, macho grille.
 Subsequent versions have featured this iconic look, but the new Ram does away with semi-truck bravado for a more sedated look once again, and we’re not the biggest fans.
 With plenty of chrome and fancy LED headlights for top-trim models, the Ram is sleeker than ever, but also more anonymous.